 2. Responding to the Husband

 One of the primary goals of marriage is to enjoy each other physically.
-You, as a wife, should make yourself available whenever your husband asks you to make intimacy with him.
+You, as a wife, should make yourself available whenever your husband asks you to have intimacy with him.
 As long as you are physically fit and you are not on your period, you shouldn’t reject him to have intercourse.